Breaking Boundaries: Festive Opening with Pamela Biermann, Wolf Biermann and Jens Reich

 Anders, a theoretical physicist by training, is a pioneer in bioinformatics, having introduced the use of hidden Markov models to protein and nucleic acid sequence analysis.
 He is also well known to students for having co-authored a standard textbook in bioinformatics.
 Recently, he focussed on analysis of data from high-throughput DNA sequencing with applications in post-transcriptional regulation, ancient genomics, metagenomics, and transcriptome analysis.

-Eric, who directs the well known RNA focused institute IBMC in Strasbourg, is famous for his pioneering work to predict and model the structure of RNA.
+Eric, who directs the well known RNA focused institute, is famous for his pioneering work to predict and model the structure of RNA.
 His lectures sparked inspiring discussions, and several students and postdocs enjoyed lunch discussions with him.
 Thanks Eric for the great visit!

-On the April 21, 2015, we had another highlight in our seminar series as Matthias Hentze, Director at the EMBL Heidelberg and Head of our Scientific Advisory Board, gave a Distinguished Speaker Seminar about “RNA binding proteins, metabolism and a new function of the genome”.
+On the April 21, 2015, we had another highlight in our seminar series asand Head of our Scientific Advisory Board, gave a Distinguished Speaker Seminar about “RNA binding proteins, metabolism and a new function of the genome”.

 Matthias combines biochemical and systems level approaches to investigate the regulation of mRNAs via RNA-binding proteins and non-coding regulatory RNAs and recently identified all RNA-bindinding proteins in vivo using RNA interactome capture.
 As some of these RNA-binding proteins are ‘classic' enzymes carrying out housekeeping functions of intermediary metabolism, Matthias proposed the existence of post-transcriptional regulatory networks between intermediary metabolism and gene expression based on RNA, enzyme and metabolite interactions.